DIY Welding Jig Ideas to Improve Accuracy in a Small Shop

 Step-by-step:

 1. Cut two 8-inch angle pieces and a 6-inch flat bar.
-Bevel ends 45 degrees with a grinder.
+Bevel ends at 45 degrees with a grinder.

 3. Tack the back joints, let cool fully (10 minutes), then recheck square.
-If off, tap with a hammer over a soft face.
+If it’s off, tap with a hammer over a soft face.

 Scrap Stop Block Jig for Repeat Cuts and Alignments

-What/how: Mount a scrap 2×4 or steel bar perpendicular to your chop saw fence or bench edge.
+Mount a scrap 2×4 or steel bar perpendicular to your chop saw fence or bench edge.
 The “stop” is a screwed-down block at your measured length.

 Step-by-step: